druths/xp/docs/manual/source/pipeline_design.rst

 several points are worth noting.

-Before the block content is passed to the appropriate execution system (e.g., the python interpreter), flex variables and functions are first evaluated.
+Before the block content is passed to the appropriate execution system (e.g., the python interpreter), xp variables and functions are first evaluated.
 All variables and functions begin with a ``$`` character::

 	# var_test pipeline